 Fluminism recognises symbiotic flows in multiple directions, the processes of the biosphere that sustain life for all to flourish.
-It also requires consciousness and imagination to engage in perceiving the potential relatedness: the complexity is endless, the minutiae are beautiful.
+It also requires consciousness and imagination to engage in perceiving the potential relatedness: the complexity is endless, and the minutiae are beautiful.
 Fluminists accept in fullness that we are a part of, and belong in, the flow of all life ~ I call this symnexia.
 By understanding that we belong, we are enabled to protect and proliferate those processes, even those unseen, towards a flourishing of abundance and diversity ~ and I call this praximund (process world).

 We step into the flow with devotion because this is life at its best and most meaningful.
-Wherever and whenever we intervene (as is our nature) it is an expression of love, and in no way confined to the human realm.
-In this understanding, prejudice fades away, there’s no exclusivity, no social nor ecological segregation.
+Wherever and whenever we intervene (as is our nature) it is an expression of love and in no way confined to the human realm.
+In this understanding, prejudice fades away, there’s no exclusivity, no social or ecological segregation.
 At best, it really is unconditional love, a devotion, even in death (an ecological death).
 All is flow, so let it be a life-enhancing flow.

-Critically, Fluminists may also consent not to overburden, not to interfere too much in wild processes.
+Critically, Fluminists may also consent not to overburden, and not to interfere too much in wild processes.
 Where possible, this can be done with generosity, at least, in time and place given over to all that is essentially wild.
 Love, I contend, is a choice, something created, and very much a doing word.
 Ecological free reign, at scale, whilst not excluding other Fluministic forms of belonging/doing in order for humans to thrive, offers huge and valuable hope.
 In caring for and protecting life processes and relationships, and living daily in that consciousness, we may resist the many unfolding catastrophes of the Anthropocene.
-Fluminism, in a sense, is a narrative of dynamic interconnectedness of life, but also an ethic that befits life as deeply symbiotic in constant flow.
+Fluminism, in a sense, is a narrative of the dynamic interconnectedness of life, but also an ethic that befits life as deeply symbiotic in constant flow.
 Ending absolute human dominion is also to trust in ecological processes and relationships that nurture abundance and diversity.

 Rewilding is a strong manifestation of Fluminism, a flow of wild, intrinsically valuable beings within a greater collective consciousness; a welldoing for the wellbeing of all life.
 A clear and essential call has been made to make the entire movement compassionate towards all the wild lives involved (Bekoff), and as Fluminists, this is extended towards all lives equally: Homo- and what I now call Teresapien life (non-human).